Business Loan

 SSBCI Loan Participation

-The Florida SSBCI Loan Participation program offers loan participations to lenders that work with Florida small businesses.
+The Florida State Small Business Credit Initiative (SSBCI) Loan Participation program offers loan participations to lenders that work with Florida small businesses.

 The loans typically range from $250,000 to $5 million.
 Small business owners have up to five years to pay them back.

-A business must be Florida-based and have fewer than 750 employees to qualify.
-Money can be used for startup costs, working capital, franchise fees, equipment financing and other standard business expenses.
+To qualify, a business must be Florida-based and have fewer than 750 employees.
+The money can be used for startup costs, working capital, franchise fees, equipment financing, and other standard business expenses.

 Florida Small Business Emergency Bridge Loan Program